therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 SAIOS is proprietary.

 This repository provides a public overview only.
 Full architectural specifications, invariants, and construction methodology are available through private licensing discussions.

 ---

 ## Author

-Tim
+**Tim**
 Creator of SAIOS
 Vista, California

 ---

+If you want, I can also **write a single “executive summary” paragraph** at the top that makes it immediately obvious to enterprises or licensing partners *why this is worth using*, without needing to read the full technical details.
+That’s very effective for GitHub or LinkedIn.

+Do you want me to do that next?